Marcus L. Harvey

 Assistant Professor

-Before coming to the University of Tennessee, Knoxville, Dr. Harvey was an Associate Professor of Religious Studies at the University of North Carolina, Asheville, where he taught courses on Afro-Atlantic religions, Zora Neale Hurston and black folk epistemology, theory and method in religious studies, religion and film, and more.
-Among the courses Dr. Harvey presently teaches at the University of Tennessee are Vodou Gods and Atlantic Perils: African Religions in the New World, African Religions in the Western Imagination, and Religion and American Horror.
+Before coming to the University of Tennessee, Knoxville, Harvey was an Associate Professor of Religious Studies at the University of North Carolina, Asheville, where he taught courses on Afro-Atlantic religions, Zora Neale Hurston and black folk epistemology, theory and method in the study of religion, and religion and film.
+Among the various courses Harvey presently teaches at UTK are African Religions, African Religions in the Western Imagination, and Religion and American Horror.

 Education